 Main code snippet (baseline):

-In this baseline code, both FreeRTOS tasks are created on the same core.
+In this baseline code, both FreeRTOS tasks execute on the same core.
 Connecting an oscilloscope to our test spare GPIO, we see the following results:

 These results demonstrate a consistent behavior with the ESP32 and FreeRTOS taking about 7.6 usecs to release the semaphore and task switch to the “wait” task running on the same core as the “release” task.
 There is also GPIO API overhead in this measurement which we assume is negligible.